Coronavirus: Angela Merkel urges citizens to get vaccinated | DW | 22.07.2021

 "We will need patience," Merkel said, adding people were still missing.

-Merkel said not enough has been done to reduce carbon emissions, after her potential successor, Armin Laschet, cited global warming as a key factor behind the floods.
+Merkel said not enough has been done to reduce carbon emissions, after her potential successoras chancellor, Armin Laschet, cited global warming as a key factor behind the floods.

 "This is not only true for Germany but for many countries in the world," Merkel said.